open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 A CLIENT span SHOULD be created for each one of these physical requests.
 No span is created corresponding to the "logical" (encompassing) request.

-In order to represent the relationship between multiple spans created for retries or redirects, `Link` SHOULD be used with each subsequent span linked to the span for the immediately previous physical request.
-These spans SHOULD be created as siblings.
-In case there is no trace started before retries or redirects execution, these spans will correspond to different traces.
-Users are expected to interpret span links to understand the behavior of a "logical" request in the presence of retries and redirects.

 For retries, `http.retry_count` attribute SHOULD be added to each retry span with the value that reflects the ordinal number of request retry attempt.